How the roast type (darkness) affects your coffee taste?

 Types of Coffee

-There are 4 types of roast colours and stages: light roasts, medium, medium-dark, and dark.
-Each of these groups has several subgroups within it, which explain roast stages even more.
+Coffee roast are many and varied but in reality there are 4 primary types of roast colours and stages: light roasts, medium, medium-dark, and dark.

 Regional areas have different names for these roasts as well which can catch out the unwary, but we are going to mention the popular names.